SpenceKonde/DxCore/README.md

 These parts depart from the naming scheme used for AVR devices in the past; these are named AVR followed by the size of the flash, in KB, followed by DA, DB, or DD (depending on the "series" or "family", then the number of pins.
 128k parts were released first (unfortunately, with some rather brutal silicon errata - as these are their flagship parts, I am hopeful that we will see a fix sooner rather than later), followed by 32k; as of the end of July 2020, the 64k parts are not out yet.
 Note that the pin count also determines how many of certain peripherals the parts have available - parts with more pins have more peripherals to do things with those pins.
 32k parts with 64 pins are not available.

-At present, it appears that there will be at least three lines of Dx-series parts; all are supported by DxCore - the peripherals are virtually identical; most vary very little between the initial release and now.
+At present, it appears that there will be at least three lines of Dx-series parts; all are supported by DxCore - the peripherals are virtually identical, as are the pinouts.

 ## DA-series
 The "basic" large-size line - however much I was in awe of these when they were first released, having seen the DB-series, it now appears that these are more akin to a 0-series than a 1-series - by almost any measure, the DB-series is the same or slightly better (and barely more expensive!).
 They do not support using an external crystal for the main clock, like the other Dx parts do, but the internal oscillator on these parts is still WAY better than the classic AVRs had - all the ones I've tested are weithin half a percent at room temp and typical operating voltages, even without autotune...
 To make sure autotune was working, I had to point a torch at it, because I couldn't get enough of a change in the internal oscillator frequency from changing the supply voltage.
 It is also the only currently announced Dx series without MVIO.
 While they may not shine as brightly next to the other Dx lines, these are still far above any AVR released before the year 2020.

 ## DB-series
 The DB-series is almost an exact copy of the DA-series (they fixed some of the most egregious silicon bugs, though they have hardly been a paragon of rigor ), only with a few MORE exciting features tacked on: Support for a real high-frequency crystal as clock source (seen for the first time since the modern AVR architecture was released in 2016), "MVIO" (multivoltage I/O), where PORTC can run at a different voltage than the rest of the chip (essentially, a builtin bidirectional level shifter).
 The other "headline feature", is the  two (28/32-pin parts) or three (48/64-pin parts) on-chip opamps, with software-controlled MUX for the inputs and an on-chip feedback resistor ladder.
 These can be used as gain stage for the ADC, for example, or to buffer the DAC output (though these opamps can't supply much current, they can supply tens of mA, instead of ~ 1 like the unaided DAC), connected together like the CCL LUTs. etc (on parts with 3, you can even connected them together as an instrumentation amplifier).
-A future version of DxCore will provide a simple library to control the opamps in the spirit of the Logic and Comparator libraries.
+The included `<opamp.h>` library provides a minimalist wrapper around these, though you should still expect to refer to the datasheet when working with them..

 ## DD-series
 The DD-series is a smaller-pincount line; parts are available with 14-32 pins.
 They've got the MVIO (3 or 4 MVIO pins depending on pincount).
 The product brief claims 10 output pins, 11 input pins,  on the 14-pin package.
 With VDD, VDDIO, and GND.
 That implies that there will be a way to configure the UPDI pin to act as an I/O pin, and Reset to act as an input only if configured appropirately in the fuses.
-We'll have to wait until more information is available, but it sounds like the reset pin on these parts will be the pin that needs the HV pulse (likely )
+We'll have to wait until more information is available, but it sounds like the reset pin on these parts will be the pin that needs the HV pulse.
+One thing worth noting is that the 28-pin and 32-pin DD-series parts are, but for expanded port multiplexing options for SPI0, USART0, and TCD0, and the addition of ADC input funtionality on pins in PORTA and PORTC,  One imagines that, since these do have enhanced PORTMUX options for TCD0, and since Microchip has been aware since the summer of 2020 that the TCD0 PORTMUX options other than the default were broken on DA-series and DB-series, we should anticipate that this issue should be fixed in the DD-series.

 ## Identifying parts from #defines
 As with all AVR devices, a define of the form `__AVR_PARTNUMBER__` is provided by the toolchain package (these come from the io headers in the ATPacks from Microchip, if you were wondering).
 For example: `__AVR_AVR128DA64__`  - thus, to test if it was a 64-pin Dx-series, you might do